top of page

 My next assignment was to Vietnam after completing COIN-SERE training at Alameda, CA. Upon arrival in DaNang, Republic of Vietnam, I was assigned to the XO position on CGC Pt.
 Orient (WPB 82319) followed by a transfer to Commanding Officer, CGC Point Arden (WPB 82309).

-retirement from CGD2, Chief, Aids to Navigation and Waterways Management Branch.
 My combat related awards include a Bronze Star Medal with V device, Combat Action Ribbon, Presidential Unit Citation, Vietnam Service Medal, Vietnam Campaign Medal and Vietnam Cross of Gallantry.

-MICHAEL A. JOHNSON, LM,
+MICHAEL A. JOHNSON

 SQUADRON THREE, VIETNAM